Dan Collison

 Design system colours Figma component with variant options

-I published the system to Guru's Figma account and it was used on design projects going forward.
+I published the system to the company Figma account so it could be used on projects going forward.

 I estimate my Figma skills to have progressed from intermediate to advanced during this process.